 The Town Manager is the Town’s chief executive officer appointed by the Parker Town Council, based on experience and credentials.
 As a professional manager specifically trained in local government operations and service delivery, the Town Manager directly or indirectly oversees all department heads.
-In Parker, the Town Manager supervises the following functions: Engineering and Public Works, Community Development, Finance, Police, Town Clerk's Office, the Deputy Town Manager and Assistant Town Manager.
+In Parker, the Town Manager supervises the following functions: Engineering and Public Works, Community Development, Finance, Police, Town Clerk's Office and the Town Manager's Office.

 Michelle Kivela was appointed to the Town Manager position in September 2017.
 In this position, she oversees the Town’s $100 million+ annual budget, Town infrastructure and all financial and capital assets.
 She is responsible for more than 300 full-time employees and approximately 600 part-time employees.

 Kivela has been a Parker resident since 2001.
 She has 25 years of municipal government experience in a wide variety of capacities and positions.
 Through her previous positions, she has overseen many functions and departments, including Public Works, Police, Finance, Human Resources, Parks and Recreation and Community Outreach.
 Prior to joining the Town of Parker in 2012, Michelle served as the Deputy City Manager for the City of Lone Tree for seven years.
 She has also held positions with the City of Greenwood Village, the City of Sugar Land, Texas and the Town of Addison, Texas.

 Michelle earned both her Bachelor of Arts in Political Science and her Master of Public Administration at the University of North Texas, which is ranked #5 in the nation for local government management by U.S. News and World Report.

 Highlights of Town Manager Responsibilities

 The Town Manager is responsible for a wide variety of duties, including:

 - Prepare and propose the Town’s annual budget to the Town Council and administer the budget after adoption.